 Campaigns will typically spend around 50% of their budget in the day's first half and the remainder in the day's second half.
 However, if demand for your ads happens to be greatest early in the day, you might spend 70% of your daily budget in the morning.

 If you made a budget change around noon, you might spend an additional 50% of your new daily budget in the afternoon, which could result in a total spend for the day which is slightly greater than either of the daily budgets which were in effect that day.
-This results from the fact that the system is designed to make up for low traffic days by slightly exceeding your daily budget on higher traffic days, as long as we never exceed your monthly charging limit.
+This results from the fact that the system is designed to make up for low traffic days by slightly exceeding your daily budget on higher traffic days, as long we never exceed your monthly charging limit.
 Learn more about Why costs might exceed your average daily budget.

-If you've lowered your daily budget significantly, then it's also possible that your ad distribution will slow significantly for the rest of the day.
+If you've lowered your daily budget significantly, it's also possible that your ad distribution will slow significantly for the rest of the day.

 |Multiple times a day||You'll be charged based on the highest daily budget that you chose for that day.|